hesbonangwenyi606/hesbonangwenyi606/README.md

 # 💫 About Me:
-I’m a Full Stack Software Engineer & DevOps Engineer passionate about building scalable web applications and automating infrastructure to streamline deployments.
+I’m a Full Stack Software Engineer & DevOp Engineer passionate about building scalable web applications and automating infrastructure to streamline deployments.
 I work with Typescript, Python, and JavaScript, and enjoy creating solutions that are both efficient and maintainable.<br><br>When I’m not coding, I explore new technologies, contribute to open-source projects, and experiment with DevOps tools like Docker, Kubernetes, and Terraform to optimize workflows.

 ## 🌐 Socials: